Adrilaw/android_kernel_samsung_j8y18lte/README.md

-# Samsung J8  Nethunter Kernel Development
+# Samsung J8  Nethunter Kindpentester Kernel Development by Kidpentester/Adrilaw/DODIN ADRIEN
 **This repository contains the kernel source and build scripts for the Samsung Galaxy J8 (model j8y18lte).
 The scripts automate the process of building the kernel and applying necessary nethunter patches**.

 ## Prerequisites